google/perfetto/docs/contributing/embedding.md

 Metrics can also be registered at run time using the `RegisterMetric` and `ExtendMetricsProto` functions.
 These can subsequently be executed with `ComputeMetric`.

 WARNING: embedders should ensure that the path of any registered metric is consistent with the name used to execute the metric and output view in the SQL.

-### Creating derived events

-As creating derived events is tied to the metrics subsystem, the `ComputeMetrics` function in the trace processor API should be called with the appropriate metrics.
-This will create the `<metric_name>_event` table/view which can then be queried using the `ExectueQuery` function.

-NOTE: At some point, there are plans to add an API which does not create the metrics proto but just executes the queries in the metric.